-Roehampton Church of England School (SW15 4AA) Reception/Nursery Admission Policy 2020/21
+Roehampton Church of England School

+Admission Policy 2023-2024

-Roehampton Church of England Primary School has a distinctive Christian ethos which is at the heart of this school and provides an inclusive, caring and supportive environment where children learn and flourish in a setting shaped by Christian values.
-We welcome applications from all members of the community and we ask all parents to respect the Christian ethos of our school and its importance to our community.
+Roehampton Church of England Primary School has a distinctive ethos shaped by Christian values which fosters an inclusive, caring and supportive environment where children learn and flourish.
+We welcome applications from all members of the community.